ManaliPawar/-Voice-Controlled-Mecanum-Based-Forklift-VOCMEF-/README.md

 Skills : Mechatronics , IoT , Robotics , Electronics , Machine Learning , Communication

-This project is made by me ( Ayush Agarwal ) , Shivansh Dubey , Vishal Gosain and Manali Pawar .
+This project is made by me ( Manali Pawar ) , Shivansh Dubey , Vishal Gosain and Ayush Agarwal .
 The CAD files, ML model and its weights , Proteus , Arduino files have been uploaded in this repository itself .
 This project was made under a time span of 14 days .
 This project also secured 3rd rank in Robotics Conclave , a competition held under Technex , tech fest of IIT BHU Varanasi

 ## Introduction and the problem statment taken by us :

-After an analysis of videos of the traditional forklifts availaible online , it was observed by me that the present forklift model used in the factories has certain drawbacks which I could solve .
+After an analysis of videos of the traditional forklifts availaible online , it was observed that the present forklift model used in the factories has certain drawbacks which I could solve .
 Some of those are :

 * Forward toppling of the goods being carried
 * Sideways toppling of the goods being carried